 Arkansas' Crash Timeliness rating for FY2018 was fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police (ASP).
 The AHP now has access to all available crashes and is now entering all available reportable crashes.
 The ASP, the e-crash provider, is now working to develop the capability to export reportable crash data and import them into AHP's crash system.
 This will help to improve the timeliness of crash data.
-Arkansas' Crash Timliness rating for FY 2021 is currently good based on catching up entering the back log of crash reports.
+Arkansas' Crash Timeliness rating for FY 2021 is currently good based on catching up entering the back log of crash reports.
+Arkansas' Crash Timeliness for FY2022 continues to be good.
+AHP has the capability to import reportable crash data into our crash system.